 DW Fitness First

 I'll admit that walking into the class, I felt nervous.
 DW Fitness First feels like one of those gyms where everyone knows someone, so going solo meant I not only had to enter a room full of people, well, solo.
 It also meant I had to find a partner I felt comfortable with, quickly.
 Lucky for me, another woman looked as nervous as I did, so we teamed up.
 You're each given a pair of pads and boxing gloves.
-The main premise of the class is that you swap every round, so each one of you gets an equal opportunity to punch and be punched (not literally—on the pads, of course).
+The main premise of the class is that you swap every round, so you both get an opportunity to punch and be punched.

-I really enjoyed the class—and not just because I felt like I had completed a full cardio session.
-I spoke to people I wouldn't normally have, I honed my boxing skills and felt like I had really accomplished something.
-The fact that I went on a Monday evening meant I was able to bash out any stresses from my day and focus for a full hour on me, which doesn't happen often for most people.
+I really enjoyed the class, and not just because I felt like I'd completed a full cardio session.
+I spoke to people I wouldn't normally have, honed my boxing skills and felt like I had really accomplished something.
+I went on a Monday evening, so I was able to bash out any stresses from my day and focus for a full hour on me, which doesn't happen often.
 It was also a lot of fun, and I laughed while working out.
 After all, it's not often you can laugh through an intense workout, is it?

-Below is what I would wear for a boxing class.
+Psst—below is what I'd wear for a boxing class.
 You want to be able to move fast and not feel too restricted, so shop my edit below.